John Drysdale (historian): Death

-Drysdale would die on 10 July 2016 following a short illness.
+Drysdale died on 10 July 2016 following a short illness.
 A state funeral was held at the Maslah Muslim burial grounds in Hargeisa on 12 July 2016.
 Dignitaries in attendance at his funeral included President of the Republic of Somaliland, Ahmed Mohamed Mohamoud, members of the British representative office in Somaliland – and the high emissary of the British Embassy in Ethiopia.